 Which are the famous and amazing landmarks in South America?

-Which of the South American landmarks below do you recognise?
+Which of the South American landmarks do you recognise?
 Can you name these landmarks and attractions in South America and locate them on a map?

-South America houses 12 independent countries and there is a vast number of attractions and landmarks on the continent.
+Landmarks in South America - impressionsSouth America houses 12 independent countries and there is a vast number of attractions and landmarks on the continent.
+Read our South America continent facts here.

 There are over 70 UNESCO world heritage sites in South America with Brazil having the most UNESCO sites in South America.
 Here are 20 of the most well-known monuments and famous landmarks on the South American continent.

-The ancient Inca site is located in Peru at a high elevation of 2,430 m/ 7,972 ft above sea level.
+Machu PicchuThe ancient Inca site is located in Peru at an elevation of 2,430 m/ 7,972 ft above sea level.

 The name Machu Picchu originates from the Quechua language and means "old mountain".
+Read more about Machu Picchu.

 The Amazon river is the world's second longest river and the rainforests of the Amazon river basin are known as the "lung of the earth".

-The Amazon river itself is about 6,400 km/ 4,000 miles long.
+AmazonThe Amazon River is about 6,400 km/ 4,000 miles long.
 The river flows through Peru, Colombia and enters the Atlantic Ocean in Brazil.
+South America's largest country Brazil holds the world's largest freshwater reserves and is the most biodiverse country in the world.

-Here more great Amazon Rainforest Facts
+Learn more great Amazon Rainforest Facts here.

-The unique shape is created with 16 columns and the iconic religious building has a colourful stained glass ceiling.
+Brasilia cathedral - image by Robert NapiorkowskiThe unique shape of this iconic religious building is created with 16 columns and it has a colourful stained glass ceiling.
 The cathedral can hold up to 4,000 people.

 The Mendoza Wine Valley is unique for its stunning scenic location in Argentina with the vineyards at the foothills of the Andes mountain peaks.
 The Andes are the continent's longest mountain range.

-The Mendoza valley is the largest wine producing region of South America and internationally recognised as the wine capital of South America.
+Mendoza wine valley with snowy Andes in the backgroundThe Mendoza valley is the largest wine producing region of South America and internationally recognised as the wine capital of South America.

 There are about 800 vineyards in the Mendoza valley.
 Some of the Medoza vineyards are amongst the world's highest as they are located at elevations of up to 1,520 m/ 5,000 ft.